MicrosoftDocs/entra-docs/docs/external-id/customers/concept-guide-explained.md

 :::image type="content" source="media/concept-guide-explained/branding.png" alt-text="Flowchart that shows the branding step in the guide.":::

 The get started guide provided you with several basic options to customize the sign-in page, including adding your company logo, changing the background color, and adjusting the layout.

 After the initial setup, you can manually edit these settings and add more branding options.
 You can refine the layout, add headers and footers, configure text, images, and hyperlinks, and add languages to your sign-in and sign-up pages.
 For more details about the various branding options available in your new customer tenant, visit the [Branding options](how-to-customize-branding-customers.md) page.

 ## Sign-in preview with your first user

 :::image type="content" source="media/concept-guide-explained/sign-in-preview.png" alt-text="Flowchart that shows the sign-in preview step in the guide.":::

 The get started guide allowed you to preview the sign-in experience with your first user.
 At this step in the guide, you had to create a new user only to test the sign-up steps.
-In this demo, your newly created user was redirected to JWT.ms instead of your app because you hadn’t set up an app at this step.
+In the guide, your newly created user was redirected to JWT.ms instead of your app because you hadn’t set up an app at this step.

 To find the user you created during the guide setup, you can go to the [admin center](https://entra.microsoft.com/) and look for the user in the users list.
 You can find the user in the users list as a [customer user](how-to-manage-customer-accounts.md) and also manage your own account as a [tenant admin](how-to-manage-admin-accounts.md).
 If you’d like to see data on user activity and engagement for registered applications in your tenant, you can use the [Application user activity dashboards](how-to-user-insights.md).

-The guide set up the authentication method for your customer users.
-You had a choice between email and password, or one-time passcode sign-in.
+The guide set up the authentication method for your customer users; you choose between email and password, or one-time passcode sign-in.
 You can also manually configure other options for authenticating users of your applications, including enabling sign-in with social accounts like Facebook and Google.
 For more information on how to configure these options, visit the [Authentication methods and identity providers](concept-authentication-methods-customers.md) page.
 You can also [enable self-service password reset](how-to-enable-password-reset-customers.md) for your customers.

 ## App samples

 :::image type="content" source="media/concept-guide-explained/app-sample.png" alt-text="Flowchart that shows the app sample step in the guide.":::

 The get started guide provides a downloadable sample app to test the features of your new tenant.
-When you register your app manually, Microsoft Entra ID generates a unique identifier known as an Application (client) ID.
+When you register your app manually, Microsoft Entra ID generates a unique identifier known as an **Application (client) ID**.
 This value is used to identify your app when creating authentication requests, enabling a trusted relationship between your app and your tenant.

 You can find the comprehensive list of app samples and guides [here](samples-ciam-all.md) that explains the process in detail.

 The **Code sample guide** links will point to the relevant sample articles and will guide you through the process of registering your app, creating a user flow, associating your app with the user flow, and running your project to sign in.
 In some cases, it will also guide you on how to call an API.

 For more information on configuring your app for authentication, see the **Build and integrate guide** links.
 These tutorials will assist you in building and integrating your own apps with Microsoft Entra ID for customers.
 You can also add [custom authentication extensions](concept-custom-extensions.md) at specific points within the authentication flow.

-To have an overview of all the supported features in your new tenant visit the [Supported features in Microsoft Entra ID for customers (preview)](concept-supported-features-customers.md) page.